Austin Peay Governors face the Southern Illinois Salukis on 3-game slide - WTOP News

 Clarksville, Tennessee; Saturday, 5 p.m.
 EST

-BOTTOM LINE: Austin Peay will try to stop its three-game slide when the Governors play Southern Illinois.
+BOTTOM LINE: Austin Peay looks to end its three-game slide when the Governors play Southern Illinois.

-The Governors are 2-0 on their home court.
-Austin Peay has a 1-0 record in games decided by 3 points or fewer.
+The Governors have gone 2-0 in home games.
+Austin Peay is 2-4 in games decided by at least 10 points.

-The Salukis are 0-2 on the road.
-Southern Illinois is 1-0 in games decided by less than 4 points.
+The Salukis have gone 0-2 away from home.
+Southern Illinois leads the MVC with 41.4 points per game in the paint led by Ali Abdou Dibba averaging 8.2.

-Austin Peay is shooting 39.9% from the field this season, 2.6 percentage points lower than the 42.5% Southern Illinois allows to opponents.
-Southern Illinois has shot at a 45.3% clip from the field this season, 0.4 percentage points below the 45.7% shooting opponents of Austin Peay have averaged.
+Austin Peay’s average of 6.9 made 3-pointers per game is 1.4 fewer made shots on average than the 8.3 per game Southern Illinois gives up.
+Southern Illinois averages 5.9 made 3-pointers per game this season, 1.1 fewer made shots on average than the 7.0 per game Austin Peay gives up.

 TOP PERFORMERS: Tekao Carpenter is shooting 35.4% from beyond the arc with 1.9 made 3-pointers per game for the Governors, while averaging 6.3 points.